Manatee Appreciation Day – Mar. 31, 2027

 Manatee Appreciation Day FAQs

-What is the lifespan of the manatee?
+What is the conservation status of manatees?

 How To Celebrate/Observe Manatee Appreciation Day